FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Introduction

-As assembly policies become more performant, we emphasize the importance of reporting metrics beyond \emph{success rate}, such as \emph{mean force} or \emph{time to success}.
-Standard practice in \emph{sim-to-real} assembly is to execute policies for a fixed duration \cite{tang2023industreal}.
-However, due to task variation, this will often lead to premature termination or leave a robot ``waiting'' after the task is finished.
-Instead, the policy can determine when to terminate.
-This is itself a difficult task that can benefit from contact (e.g., a successfully inserted peg cannot move laterally). {\sysName} proposes a method for early termination that expands the action space so that the policy learns to predict task success.
-We show that early termination, also trained in simulation, robustly transfers to the real world.
+Furthermore, we show how success prediction can lead to more efficient policy termination.
+Standard practice in \emph{sim-to-real} assembly is to execute policies for a fixed duration \cite{tang2023industreal} which can lead to premature termination or delays.
+Instead, the policy can terminate when it believes it is in a successful state.
+We show that success prediction, also trained in simulation, robustly transfers to the real world and does so more reliably when using force observations \cite{huang2022training}.

 In summary, our contributions are: \begin{enumerate} \item \textbf{A method to specify maximum allowable contact-force} during policy execution.
-This results in policies that exhibit safe search behaviour even with significant levels of pose estimation error (up to $5mm$). \item \textbf{A dynamics randomization scheme} that enables robust sim-to-real transfer, and minimizes the need to tune controller gains. \item \textbf{A method for early termination prediction} that allows efficient policy execution. \item \textbf{A demonstration of multi-part assembly} of a planetary gearbox requiring a diverse set of skills, including the challenging task of fastening nuts and bolts. \end{enumerate}
+This results in policies that exhibit safe search behaviour even with significant levels of position estimation error (up to $5mm$). \item \textbf{A dynamics randomization scheme} that reduces tuning to an interpretable scalar force-threshold parameter (instead of controller gains). \item \textbf{A method for success prediction} that enables automatic force-threshold tuning and efficient policy termination, reducing delay times up to $66\%$. \item \textbf{A demonstration of multi-part assembly} of a planetary gearbox requiring a diverse set of skills, including the challenging task of fastening nuts and bolts. \end{enumerate}

-Results are shown over $>500$ real-world trials and multiple tasks.
+Results are shown for over $1000$ real-world trials and multiple tasks.
 We plan to release the code with the paper.